muratk3n/thirdwave/en/README.md

 ---

-Toffler's comment on California's recall election: "a campaign that attracted 135 candidates for [Davis'] replacement, including a porn publisher, a retired meatpacker, a sumo wrestler, a used-car salesman and an elderly woman known solely for putting her name and chest on giant billboards.
+Toffler's comment on California's recall election: "a campaign that attracted 135 candidates for replacement, including a porn publisher, a retired meatpacker, a sumo wrestler, a used-car salesman and an elderly woman known solely for putting her name and chest on giant billboards.
 In the end, Davis was dumped and replaced by [an] actor-muscleman".

 [Link](https://www.theverge.com/2021/1/12/22227042/uber-lyft-prop-22-lawsuit-overturn-drivers-california)